Skip to Main Content

 Edo Technique in Shikoku Waters

 Japan's dominant sushi narrative centres on Tokyo and Osaka.
 The premium omakase counter is assumed to exist in a major metropolis, above a fashionable street, inside a city where critics and reservation apps generate constant noise.
-Matsuyama, Ehime's largest city on the island of Shikoku, sits outside that narrative almost entirely — which is precisely why what the city's most awarded dining room is doing matters to anyone paying attention to Japanese seafood cuisine beyond the obvious circuits.
+Matsuyama, Ehime's largest city on the island of Shikoku, sits outside that narrative almost entirely, which is precisely why what the city's most awarded dining room is doing matters to anyone paying attention to Japanese seafood cuisine beyond the obvious circuits.

 The Seto Inland Sea and the fishing grounds off Shikoku's coast produce fish that rarely travel far.
 Sea bream (tai) is so closely associated with Ehime that the prefecture treats it as a cultural emblem; the local hairtail, horse mackerel, and seasonal shellfish cycle through fishing ports that supply regional kitchens rather than the Tokyo tsukiji distribution chain.
-Edo-style sushi — the form that emerged in nineteenth-century Tokyo, built on precision-seasoned rice, rapid curing techniques, and fish sourced that morning , carries its own discipline regardless of geography, but when applied to Seto Inland Sea catches, it produces a conversation between a mainland tradition and a regional larder that most of Japan's leading counters simply cannot replicate.
+Edo-style sushi, the form that emerged in nineteenth-century Tokyo, built on precision-seasoned rice, rapid curing techniques, and fish sourced that morning, carries its own discipline regardless of geography, but when applied to Seto Inland Sea catches, it produces a conversation between a mainland tradition and a regional larder that most of Japan's leading counters simply cannot replicate.

 What Tabelog Recognition Means Here

 The Tabelog award system operates on a national scale that treats regional Japan with the same scrutiny it applies to Tokyo.
 Bronze status in the Tabelog Awards requires a sustained score that places a restaurant among Japan's leading few hundred, nationally ranked.
 Sushi Ino holds that status for both 2025 and 2026, with a current score of 4.19, and has been selected to the Tabelog Sushi WEST 100 list in 2021, 2022, and 2025.
 The Sushi WEST 100 is a geographic cut that covers western Japan, a region where the competition includes Osaka and Kyoto counters with decades of reputation behind them.
-Appearing on that list from Matsuyama, consistently, across multiple years, places Sushi Ino in a peer set that extends well beyond Ehime's city limits.
+Appearing on that list from Matsuyama, consistently, across multiple years, places Sushi Ino in a comparable set that extends well beyond Ehime's city limits.

 For comparison, the Tabelog framework that recognises Harutaka in Tokyo or counters in Osaka at the level of HAJIME applies the same reviewer community standards to Sushi Ino.
 The scores are not inflated by regional weighting.
 A 4.19 from Matsuyama is the same scoring instrument as a 4.19 from Ginza.
 That consistency is the reason the Tabelog Sushi WEST 100 carries credibility with the dining community across Japan rather than serving as a consolation bracket for non-metropolitan venues.